 At Group Homes Australia, we recognise that there are two realities when caring for someone living with dementia- the resident’s reality and our reality.
-Our reality is the here and now, who that person is now and their diagnosis.
-However, for a person living with dementia, their reality could be any point in their life, from their lived timeline, and this can change day to day.
-They can be stuck in a moment in time, as a child needing to get home for dinner, or a young professional needing to go to work, and even a parent needing to make dinner for their young kids, when in our reality these children are in their mid-40s and live far away.
+Our reality is the here and now, who that person is now, and their diagnosis.
+However, for a person living with dementia, their reality could be at any point in their life, from their lived timeline, and this can change day-to-day.
+They can be stuck in a moment in time, as a child needing to get home for dinner, or a young professional needing to go to work, and even a parent needing to make dinner for their young kids when in our reality these children are in their mid-40s and live far away.

-Entering into a persons reality is the ability to be present in what is real to them in that moment and not force them into our own reality, leaving them shamed and disorientated.
-Often family will use the phrase “don’t you remember that…?”.
+Entering into a person’s reality is the ability to be present in what is real to them at that moment and not force them into our own reality, leaving them shamed and disorientated.
+Often a family will use the phrase “don’t you remember that…?”.
 Having the ability to step into their reality gives them a sense of comfort and orientation.
-In order to step into someone’s reality here are a couple of tips:
+In order to step into someone’s reality here are three (3) tips:

 Validate and legitimize everything they say.
 If they say they need to go home to make dinner for the kids, your response should be “what do your kids like to eat for dinner?”, instead of arguing that the kids are longer at home and they don’t need dinner made for them.

 Be prepared for them to step out of that reality and into a different space.
 It is not up to you to keep them stuck in a particular timeframe.
 It is up to you to listen, learn and remain curious.

 What’s the timeline that your loved one goes to?

 Sign up to Home Sweet Home: Please explore, connect, and share with us what you need by signing up.